rki-mf1/2023-Workshop-MISSIoN-Nanopore/day02-wednesday/hands-on.md

 ## Hands-on

-We will continue first with the _E. coli_ data from yesterday.
+We will first continue first with the _E. coli_ data from yesterday.
 The raw FASTQ data should be located in your folder `input-data/eco.nanopore.fastq.gz`.
 Remember, that you already length-filtered the data producing a file `eco-filtered.fastq`.
 Use this as an input for the _de novo_ assembly.
 Remember to activate your Conda environment or install the necessary tools if not available.

 ### _De novo_ assembly (Flye)